cdrummey216/whoami/artofliving.md

 * Its observable that you are alive, a living being. //because living is a binary state, only one alternative exists. any reasonable person would agree that being alive is better than being dead. (good > not good (bad), alive > not alive)
 * with the judgement that 'Life is good', existential angst converts to existential calm. //I am because I live.
 The END iteration shows that an end for self is inevitable, so it is good to be alive when it is always true that 'I will end'.

+**Why am I here (on the Lonely Isle)?**
+* You are equipped with the judgement that 'Life is good', the knowledge that you will die, and the observation that you are alive.
+* While the *judgement* that 'Life is good' does not provide full assurance, the fact remains that you *will* continue to live on with or without assurance.
+* the simplest explanation for "Why am I here?"  is that 'you have life' and 'Life is good' because life (all life) exists for itself (for *good*), by itself (for *good*).
+* Occam's razor is a scientific and philosophical rule that the simplest of competing theories be preferred to the more complex or that explanations of unknown phenomena be sought first in terms of known quantities.

 **Existential Calm**

 **Key Topics**